kestra-io/docs/content/docs/08.developer-guide/07.scripts/output-directory.md

 icon: /docs/icons/dev.svg
 ---

+Manage Input and Output files with your scripts.

 ## Input Files

 You can pass additional files to any script or CLI task using the `inputFiles` property: